aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 });
 ```

-Routes will be propagated on the route tables associated with the private subnets.
+By default, routes will be propagated on the route tables associated with the private subnets.
+If no
+private subnets exists, isolated subnets are used.
+Use the `Vpc` prop `vpnRoutePropagation` to customize
+this behavior.

 VPN connections expose [metrics (cloudwatch.Metric)](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/aws-cloudwatch/README.md) across all tunnels in the account/region and per connection: